-Fructose intolerance is very similar to the problems created by another sugar intolerance called lactose intolerance which also leads to bloating and abdominal pain.
+Fructose intolerance is very similar to a lactose intolerance which also leads to bloating and abdominal pain.

 However, the distress caused by fructose malabsorption can sometimes be controlled by certain tricks such as switching to fruits that contain a lower amount of fructose.

 And being aware of the amount of fructose in the foods that you consume (especially on a regular basis) may help you to avoid fructose malabsorption.